coreos/container-linux-config-transpiler/doc/examples.md

 This example will create a dropin for the `etcd-member` systemd unit, configuring it to use the specified version and adding all the specified options.
 This will also enable the `etcd-member` unit.

-This is referencing dynamic data that isn't known until an instance is booted, for more information on how this works please take a look at the [referencing dynamic data][dynamic-data] document.
+This is referencing dynamic data that isn't known until an instance is booted.
+For more information on how this works, please take a look at the [referencing dynamic data][dynamic-data] document.

 ## Updates and Locksmithd